RISC-KC/basic_rv32s/guidelines/development_log.md

 And with the remaining time, I’ll focus on raising DMIPS.
 Since we’re at 50 MHz now, I’ll clean up the critical path and aim for 100 MHz+.
-Doom… I’ll try that only if there’s time after all this…
+Doom...
+I’ll try that only if there’s time after all this...
 That’s it for today.

 ### [2025.06.16.]